 Veterinary certificates are also used to enforce the Uniform sanitary-epidemiological and hygienic requirements for products contained in the Uniform list of products under sanitary-epidemiological control at the customs border and in the customs territory of the Customs Union.

 Phytosanitary Certificates

-According to the Procedure for Phytosanitary control at the customs border of the Eurasian Economic Union, products defined as "high phytosanitary risk" in the List of products under phytosanitary control require a phytosanitary certificate.
+According to the EAEU regulations, products defined as "high phytosanitary risk" in the List of products under phytosanitary control require a phytosanitary certificate.